cscart/docs/en/addons/pop_up_notifications_pro/index.rst

     * **Animated exits**—Choose the animation for the pop-up exit.
 41 differents effects are available.

     * **Show time**—Enter the time in milliseconds (1s = 1000ms).

+    * **Show on mobile devices**—If this option is disabled, the pop-up will not be displayed on devices with screen width less than 1200 px.

     5. Go to the **Content** tab to set up the pop-up window content.